-Quantification of CT patterns and the relationship of the results to lung function abnormalities have been determined in a number of diffuse lung diseases, including idiopathic pulmonary fibrosis [22] and lung fibrosis associated with systemic fibrosis [23, 24], sarcoidosis [25] and small airways disease [26, 27].
-The method of scoring of the reticular patterns, ground-glass opacification and nodules used in the current study has been previously shown to give good observer agreement [28].
-The semi-quantitative measurement of volume loss and vessel prominence used in the current study has not been widely tested.
-However, the results for lobar volume loss and central vessel prominence were believed to be robust as there was good observer agreement.
-This was not true for the results of peripheral vessel scoring.
-Hence, those results were excluded from further analysis.
+Quantification of CT patterns and the relationship of the results to lung function abnormalities has been determined in a number of diffuse lung diseases, including idiopathic pulmonary fibrosis [22] and lung fibrosis associated with systemic fibrosis [23, 24], sarcoidosis [25] and small airways disease [26, 27].
+The method of scoring of the reticular patterns, ground glass opacification and nodules used in this study has been previously shown to give good observer agreement [28].
+The semi-quantitative quantification of volume loss and vessel prominence we used has not been widely tested.
+The results for lobar volume loss and central vessel prominence, however, we feel were robust as there was good observer agreement; this was not true for the results of peripheral vessel scoring, hence those results were excluded from further analysis.

-The abnormalities demonstrated on HRCT correlated appropriately with lung function abnormalities.
+The abnormalities we demonstrate on HRCT correlated appropriately with lung function abnormalities.
 For example, increasing lobar volume loss on HRCT was linked to decreasing FVC levels in the whole cohort and, in the patients with restrictive abnormalities, volume loss on HRCT was almost invariable.
-These correlations suggest that the HRCT findings are important.
-An independent relationship between reductions in FEV1 and FVC and central vessel prominence was also found; in addition, prominent central vessels were found on the HRCT examinations of eight out of the nine patients with restrictive abnormalities.
-Pulmonary hypertension is common in SCD patients with SCLD and such patients have restrictive lung function abnormalities [1].
-It is, therefore, tempting to speculate that the central vessel prominence noted in association with reduced FEV1 and FVC and restrictive lung function abnormalities reflects changes related to pulmonary hypertension.
-This hypothesis merits testing.
+These correlations suggest the HRCT findings are important.
+We also found an independent relationship between reductions in FEV1 and FVC and central vessel prominence; in addition, prominent central vessels were found on the HRCT examinations of eight of the nine patients with restrictive abnormalities.
+Pulmonary hypertension is common in SCD patients with sickle chronic lung disease and such patients have restrictive lung function abnormalities [1].
+It is, therefore, tempting to speculate the central vessel prominence we noted in association with reduced FEV1 and FVC and restrictive lung function abnormalities reflects changes related to pulmonary hypertension, this hypothesis merits testing.

-ETCO levels also correlated with the pulmonary function results.
-A number of factors influence ETCO levels, but it was felt that these were appropriately considered.
-For example, ETCO levels are raised during the acute symptomatic phase of a URTI [29]; hence, measurements were not taken from patients within 2 weeks of a URTI.
-Room air was analysed as an index of inhaled CO, so that the rate of endogenously produced CO could be appropriately assessed [30].
-Since there is a relatively long-lasting effect of CO exposure, as carboxyhaemoglobin has a half life of up to 6 h, it is also necessary to take into account prior exposure to high levels of CO from gas heaters, internal combustion engines and tobacco smoke.
-Only two of the patients, however, were smokers and both stated they had not smoked for the 24 h prior to testing, as requested.
-The present authors demonstrated that ETCO levels reflected the degree of haemolysis in SCD adults, as assessed by the total bilirubin and haemoglobin levels and the reticulocyte count.
-Thus, the demonstration of a significant relationship between pulmonary function and ETCO levels is not surprising, as a correlation between haemolysis and pulmonary function in SCD would be expected.
+ETCO levels also correlated with the pulmonary function results .
+A number of factors influence ETCO levels, but we do feel we had taken them appropriately into consideration.
+For example, ETCO levels are raised during the acute symptomatic phase of an upper respiratory tract infection (URTI) [29], hence, we did not measure patients within two weeks of an URTI.
+We analysed the room air as an index of inhaled CO, so that the rate of endogenously produced CO could be appropriately assessed [30].
+Since there is a relatively long lasting effect of CO exposure, as carboxyhaemoglobin has a half life of up to six hours, it is, therefore, also necessary to take into account prior exposure to high levels of CO from gas heaters, internal combustion engines and tobacco smoke.
+Only two of the patients, however, were smokers and both stated they had not smoked for the 24 hours prior to testing, as requested.
+We have been able to demonstrate that ETCO levels reflected the degree of haemolysis in SCD adults, as assessed by the total bilirubin and haemoglobin levels and the reticulocyte count.
+Thus, our demonstration of a significant relationship between pulmonary function and ETCO levels is not surprising, as a correlation between haemolysis and pulmonary function in SCD would be expected.
 Plasma haemoglobin is a rapid and effective scavenger of nitric oxide (NO), as well as catalysing the formation of reactive oxygen and nitrogen species [31].
 Reduced NO bioavailability enhances adhesion, as NO under normal physiological conditions inhibits the production of adhesive molecules such as vascular cell adhesion molecule-1 and E-selectin.
 Hence, the adhesion of the erythrocytes to the vascular endothelium is increased and leads to direct endothelium injury.
-The finding that ETCO levels negatively correlate with lung function results in SCD patients suggest that this noninvasive assessment of haemolysis might be useful to identify SCD patients with lung function abnormalities.
+Our finding that ETCO levels negatively correlate with lung function results in SCD patients suggest this non- invasive assessment of haemolysis might be useful to identify SCD patients with lung function abnormalities.